Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: Evaluation

-Our rail-only network architecture judiciously reduces the network resources for LLM training by eliminating unused network connections.
-This section compares the network cost of our proposed approach with the state-of-the-art rail-optimized GPU clusters.
-We calculate the number of switches (\#SW) and transceivers (\#TR) required for each network design and derive the network equipment cost based on numbers reported in prior work~\cite{topoopt}\footnote{\$374 per transceiver, \$748 per switch port for 400~Gbps.}.
-We enumerate the number of switches and transceivers required to build the state-of-the-art network architecture and our proposed architecture in Table~\ref{tab:nw_swich}, accounting for variable cluster sizes and network switch radix.
-Note that for the state-of-the-art architecture, each rail of GPUs is not physically separated in some cases to use the least amount of network resources.
-Thus, the datacenter operator must manually configure the switch to achieve the desired isolation across rails to achieve the rail-optimized design.
+Our Rail-only network architecture judiciously reduces the network resources for LLM training by eliminating unused network hardware.
+This section compares our proposed approach's network cost and power with the state-of-the-art Rail-optimized GPU clusters.
+We calculate the number of switches ($N_{SW}$) and transceivers ($N_{TR}$) required for each network design and derive the network equipment cost and peak power consumption based on numbers reported in prior work and by vendors~\cite{topoopt, nvidia400gpower, qm7900spec}.\footnote{Cost: $Price_{TR}=\$199$ per transceiver, $Price_{SW}=\$694$ per switch port for 400~Gbps; Power: $Power_{TR}=9$W per transceiver, $Power_{SW}=18$W per switch port} We enumerate the number of switches and transceivers required to build the state-of-the-art network architecture and our proposed architecture in Table~\ref{tab:nw_swich}, accounting for variable cluster sizes and network switch radix.
+For each architecture, we build a minimum layer \fattree network with the provided switch radix and calculate the minimum number of required switches and transceivers to achieve the desired connectivity.
+The total cost of each architecture is